edwinnduti/phpvoice-API/README.md

 >https://blah.000webhost.com/handlecall.php
 >https://blah.000webhost.com/renderaudio.php

+Create a folder audio and store all ii8

 Assign the first URL as the callback url in Africastalking and assign the second one as the events URL.

 Pick a number.Test it by calling.